johnndi/rest-api/Readme.md

 ### process of retrieving data
 <a href ="copy of products.sql">getting the table</a>
+1 install all tools
+2 set up the database

 localhost:5000/products => retrieve data
 localhost:5000/products/product_id => retrieve one product